 Find the sharpest files in a batch

-Thanks for Andrea Nivini (info at andreanivini d0t it) for suggesting this module.
+Thanks for Andrea Nivini for suggesting this module.

-- You might have a sequence of images taken at different apertures, ISO speed settings, (software) noise reduction settings, etc., and you want quickly rank them from sharpest and softest, without performing a detailed MTF analysis.
+- to quickly rank the sharpness of a sequence of images taken at different apertures, ISO speed settings, (software) noise reduction settings, etc., without performing a detailed (and much slower) MTF analysis.